Site icon Art Sprouts

 However, some of the earliest records of Chinese knots date as far as 500 years before Buddhism, during the Zhou dynasty (1046-256 BC).

 Over time the craft evolved becoming more and more sophisticated.
-Elaborate knots were used to decorate robes and jewelry, and to hang swords and scrolls.
+Elaborate knots were used to decorate robes and jewelry and to hang swords and scrolls.

-During the Ming Dynasty (1368–1644) knotting spread to Japan and Korea, where it developed it into its own traditions, hanamusubi and maedeup, with local characteristics and flare.
+During the Ming Dynasty (1368–1644) knotting spread to Japan and Korea, where it developed into its own traditions, hanamusubi and maedeup, with local characteristics and flare.

 Traditionally, Chinese knots are expected to ward off evil spirits and act as good luck charms.
 They are widely used today to decorate homes during festivities and celebrations but are also very common in traditional jade jewelry.